brampat/security/publications/presentation/work_from_home.md

 -- Notes --

-* Keep all devices up to date
+* Keep all software and devices up to date
+  * Remember Zoom?
+  * Dec 7: Zero-click RCE in Microsoft Teams (all versions, including web-client)
   * Also IoT devices
   * Create separate VLans for different device categories
 * Also Router